luisw90/archiwebsite-frontend/README.md

 # Architecture office website

 This is a quick concept website for an architectural office, built with React.
-TypeScript is used to ensure type-safety.
 This project is a test of my typescript, react and fullstack skills.
 It connects to the separate archiwebsite-backend repository, which accesses a MongoDB database.